22 Must-Know French Collocations for Everyday Use (Plus Awesome Collocation Dictionaries)

 Elle veut continuer à étudier la littérature.
 (She wants to continue studying literature.)

-- Servir à (to serve to): There are actually several collocations with this verb, but this is one you will encounter frequently.
+There are actually several collocations with this verb, but this is one you’ll encounter frequently.

 Ces devoirs servent à vous enseigner le subjonctif.
 (This homework serves to teach you the subjunctive.)